 Preparation and an understanding of facial resurfacing are key to a successful treatment.

-A provider will delicately pass the micro pen over the skin to be treated.
+A provider will delicately pass the SkinPen® device over the skin to be treated.
 The treatment should take around half an hour.
-PRP or hyaluronic acid may also be introduced at this time.
+Hyaluronic acid or other beneficial components may also be introduced at this time.

-Your skin may appear red, similar to a sunburn, for the first 24 to 48 hours following treatment.
+Your skin may appear red, similar to the look of a sunburn, for the first 24 to 48 hours following treatment.
 It also may feel warm and tight.
-As new collagen grows and PRP or hyaluronic acid are absorbed and do their work, skin becomes firmer and regains its elasticity, fine lines and wrinkles are visibly reduced, pores become finer, circulation is stimulated, and the overall condition of the skin tone and texture improves.
+As new collagen grows or hyaluronic acid is absorbed and does its work, skin becomes firmer and regains its elasticity, fine lines and wrinkles are visibly reduced, pores become finer, circulation is stimulated, and the overall condition of the skin tone and texture improves.